Giuliani calls for Comey to be prosecuted, end to Mueller probe 'in the interest of justice'

 "There's been too much government misconduct," Giuliani, a former mayor of New York City and Republican presidential candidate, told host Sean Hannity.
 "The crimes now have all been committed by the government and their agents."

+Last month, Trump told reporters on Air Force One that he had no knowledge about the payment Cohen made to Daniels.
+When asked why Cohen sent Daniels the money, the president answered: "You'll have to ask Michael Cohen - Michael's my attorney."

+Days later, federal agents raided Cohen's home, office and hotel room in New York City.

-In a wide-ranging interview, Giuliani called for former FBI Director James Comey to be prosecuted for leaking classified information, at one point calling him "a disgraceful liar."
+At one point, Giuliani called for former FBI Director James Comey to be prosecuted for leaking classified information, at one point calling him "a disgraceful liar."

 "I have never, ever... leaked a damn thing," said Giuliani, referring to his time as a U.S. Attorney.
 "I would have considered resigning if I ever did that."